-- 1.5.11.1 The ITTF, all its members (Member Associations), affiliated organisations (Continental Federations and other groups of associations) as well as all the aforesaid parties' officials, decision-making bodies, honorary members, officers, employees, services providers, delegated third parties and their employees, players, players' entourages and such other persons involved in the aforesaid parties' operations shall avoid any conflict of interest (as defined in the ITTF Code of Ethics).
-Any type of conflict of interest must be declared, and each individual shall take action to remove him/herself from the situation where a conflict may arise.
-It is the personal responsibility of each person to avoid any case of conflict of interest. - 1.5.11.2 The ITTF conflicts of interest policy will set out the procedure for identifying and managing conflicts and potential conflicts of interests or duty affecting all persons involved in the ITTF and its business.
+- 1.5.10.1 The ITTF, all its members (Member Associations), affiliated organisations (Continental Federations and other groups of associations) as well as all the aforesaid parties' officials, decision-making bodies, honorary members, officers, employees, services providers, delegated third parties and their employees, players, players' entourages and such other persons involved in the aforesaid parties' operations shall avoid any conflict of interest (as defined in the ITTF Code of Ethics).
+Any type of conflict of interest shall must be declared, and each individual shall take action to remove him/herself from the situation where a conflict may arise.
+It is the personal responsibility of each person to avoid any case of conflict of interest. - 1.5.10.2 The ITTF conflicts of interest policy will set out the procedure for identifying and managing conflicts and potential conflicts of interests or duty affecting all persons involved in the ITTF and its business.

-1.5.12 CHANGES TO RULES
+1.5.112 CHANGES TO RULES

-- 1.5.12.1 Rule change propositions and resolutions may be submitted to the AGM or the Board by Associations, the Executive Committee, Continental Federations, committees and commissions and to the AGM by the Board. - 1.5.12.2 Rule change propositions to be considered at an AGM, EGM or a Board meeting must reach the ITTF not later than 3 months before the date of the meeting. - 1.5.12.3 Amendments to the Constitution and the Laws of Table Tennis shall be made only at an AGM or EGM; amendments to other Regulations shall be made only at a meeting of the Board, with the exception of amendments to the Anti-Doping Rules, that can be made also by the Executive Committee, if necessary, to maintain WADA compliance. - 1.5.12.4 Details of all rule change propositions shall be published in the agenda of the meeting at which they are to be considered. - 1.5.12.5 The implementation date of each change shall be specified; if there is no such specification, the change shall take effect from 1st January of the following year once a decision is taken.
+- 1.5.11.1 Rule change propositions and resolutions may be submitted to: - 1.5.11.1.1 the AGM or the Board by Associations, the Executive Committee, Continental Federations, Committees, and Commissions, the ITTF Integrity Unit and the ITTF Tribunal; and - 1.5.11.1.2 to the AGM by the Board. - 1.5.11.2 Rule change propositions to be considered at an AGM, EGM or a Board meeting must reach the ITTF not later than 3 months before the date of the meeting. - 1.5.11.3 Amendments to the Constitution and the Laws of Table Tennis shall be made only at an AGM or EGM; amendments to other Regulations shall be made only at a meeting of the Board, with the exception of amendments to the Anti-Doping Rules, that can be made also by the Executive Committee, if necessary, to maintain WADA compliance. - 1.5.11.4 Details of all rule change propositions shall be published in the agenda of the meeting at which they are to be considered. - 1.5.11.5 The implementation date of each change shall be specified; if there is no such specification, the change shall take effect from 1st January of the following year once a decision is taken.
 Anti-doping rules may have a different implementation date if it is requested by WADA and/or approved by the Executive Committee.